HiteshSinghParihar7/Forecast-Finder/README.md

 4.**Open your browser and navigate to the url shown by npm run dev (possibly as http://localhost:5173/) to view the Forecast-Finder application.**

-## Technologies Used

-- React.js
-- Vite (Fast Refresh enabled)
-- OpenWeatherMap API

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements.

-### Explanation:

-1. **How to Use Section:**
-   - Consolidates steps for cloning the repository, installing dependencies (`npm install`), and starting the development server (`npm run dev`).

-2. **Technologies Used:**
-   - Enumerates the technologies employed in the project.

-3. **Contributing and License:**
-   - Encourages contributions and specifies the project's licensing information.

-This README.md structure is designed to be comprehensive and self-contained, providing users with all necessary information to understand, use, and contribute to your Forecast-Finder project on GitHub.
-Adjust any details or sections as needed based on your project's specific requirements.